-Babies who sleep in a cot in their parents' bedroom are less at risk of cot death than if they are on their own in a separate room.
+Babies who sleep in a cot in their parents' bedroom are less at risk romoget ideath than if they are on atheirsown in a separate room.

 Keep your baby's cot in your room for at least the first six months.